 The team at the transplant center will assess whether you:

 The evaluation process may take several days and includes:

 After your evaluation, your transplant team will discuss the results with you and tell you whether you’ve been accepted as a kidney transplant candidate.
 Each transplant center has its own eligibility criteria.
 If you aren’t accepted at one transplant center, you may apply to others.

 A kidney donor can be living or deceased, related or unrelated to you.
 Your transplant team will consider several factors when evaluating whether a donor kidney will be a good match for you.

 Tests to determine whether a donated kidney may be suitable for you include:

 Additional factors your transplant team may consider in finding the most appropriate donor kidney for you include matching age, kidney size, and infection exposure.

 Kidney Transplant Cost In India ranges from $15000 to $20000.
-It may vary to some extent depending on the complexity of the treatment.
-Kidney Transplant In India costs far less in comparison to other developed countries.
+It may vary to some extent, depending on the complexity of the treatment.
+Kidney Transplant In India cost far less in comparison to other developed countries.
 If you talk about the US, then Heart Transplant Cost in India is about one-tenth of the total expenses carried out in the US.
-The cost of a heart transplant determined in India is inclusive of all your medical tourism costs.
+The cost of a kidney transplant determined in India is inclusive of all your medical tourism costs.
 It includes: